eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

   // OutOfScopeCallback_t - callback which should be called when SomeSubscriber
   //                        goes out of scope and has to deregister itself from
   //                        the reactal
-  friend class ReactAl;
+  friend class ReactAL;
   private:
-    void attachCallback(SubscriberEvent event, ConditionVariable & cv, ConditionVariable::index_t & index
+    void enableEvent(SubscriberEvent event, ConditionVariable & cv, ConditionVariable::index_t & index
                         const OutOfScopeCallback_t & callback);

-    void detachCallback(SubscriberEvent event);
+    void disableEvent(SubscriberEvent event);
   //...
 };
 ```

-The `ReactAl` will call the methods above to attach or detach a condition
+The `ReactAL` will call the methods above to enable or disable a specific event by
-variable to a class.
-The methods should be private and the `ReactAl` must then
+providing a condition variable.
+The methods should be private and the `ReactAL` must then
 be declared as a friend.

 ## Open Points